High school seniors design educational systems change

 As a result of the visit, three of their ideas are built into our district improvement plan and they will be assisting teachers in the district with math instruction in numeration and estimation, probability and statistics.
 You see there is a whole lot of math going on, every day, in the kitchen.
 Furthermore, the superintendent, technology coordinator, learning leader, and business manager will be working one day this school year in the following job categories: secretary, cook, custodian, classroom aide and transportation.”

 This is a fine example of systems change.
 Jim experimented with the students new educational system and brought about systems change in a simple and effective way.
-No mention of change agents, models, frameworks, or road maps, just leadership by doing and reflecting.

 The Discovery team consisted of four teachers at Creswell Middle School.
 They shared a common project called Local Links, designed to foster individualized community based learning.
 For example, when their curricula turned toward biology, they organized a network of biologists, educators, fellow teachers, and others to form their community learning space.

-I mapped the Discovery teaching network.
+I mapped the Discovery teaching social network.
 The four middle school teachers, Kenny, Terri, Kristine and Dee, planned, taught and evaluated the Local Links Project forming a cohesive social network that included community members who taught students.

 The Discovery Project created a community based learning network just as the graduating students at Sheldon High School had imagined.
 But, was the learning individualized?